I would start with the real decision, not the topic

 Not louder content.
 Not more generic content.

-Content that sounds like a real person, answers the real hesitation, and quietly moves the reader toward the next useful step.
+Content that answers the real hesitation around turn sales questions into seo content and moves the reader toward the next useful step.